DevExpress-Examples/xaf-how-to-use-the-file-attachment-module-with-a-legacy-database/Readme.md

 # XAF - How to use the File Attachment Module with a legacy database

-The [File Attachments](https://docs.devexpress.com/eXpressAppFramework/112781/document-management/file-attachments-module) module ships with the capability to easily implement a file upload and download functionality in your application.
+The [File Attachments](https://docs.devexpress.com/eXpressAppFramework/112781/document-management/file-attachments-module) module ships with the capability to implement file upload and download functionality in your application.
 However, the built-in `FileData` class is persistent and therefore requires a separate table in the database to store file contents and names.
-These specifics make this class useless for XAF applications that must work with a legacy database where a file is stored in a BLOB field of the table with other fields of the same object and in a plain form.
-Also, the same object may contain multiple BLOB fields for different files.
+This means you cannot use this class for XAF applications that work with a legacy database where a file is stored in a BLOB field of the table with other fields of the same object in a plain form - the same object may contain multiple BLOB fields for different files.

 ## Implementation Details